 The kitchen will be open for the public (both for guests/tourists and locals) at least once a week.
 If you like to cook, you are super welcome in the kitchen.
 Cooking is one of my passions.
 I used to have a catering business and a food truck, so hopefully, I would even be able to teach you something.

-If you are not particularly good at any of those things but would like to help with the general maintenance or with running the hostel (serving breakfast, cleaning rooms and reception-work) that is also really welcome.
+If you are not particularly good at any of those things but would like to help with the general maintenance or with running the hostel (cleaning rooms and reception-work) that is also really welcome.

 Another thing we can guarantee is good food every day.
 We always cook vegetarian food, but you are also free to prepare your own if you prefer to.